Nercury/di-rs/README.md

 [![Build Status](https://travis-ci.org/Nercury/di-rs.svg?branch=master)](https://travis-ci.org/Nercury/di-rs)

-This library re-implements dependency injection container in Rust mimicking the way it is done in other languages and frameworks.
+This library implements dependency injection container for Rust mimicking the way it is done in other languages and frameworks.